GreanBeetle/bianchi-brew-2.0/README.md

 ####  by John Rykken

 #### Bianchi's Brews is a code school project and simple web application.
 It utilizes CRUD functionality, Rails, and a pSQL database.
 The core functionality allows users to create, read, update, and delete a list of beers from around the world.
 In demonstration of a one to many relationship, users may also leave reviews about each beer, i.e. one beer will have many reviews.
-The applications basic specs are these:

 ## Specs